-While we wish that every single marijuana plant was completely natural and unaltered, unfortunately, there is contaminated weed on the market.
-One of the biggest issues facing the cannabis market is the lack of testing.
-Although cannabis is safe, it can be contaminated with harmful substances, and at present, it is estimated that just 5% of weed products for sale in the state of California (where marijuana is now legal for recreational use) are tested for safety.
+We wish that every single marijuana plant was utterly natural and unaltered.
+Unfortunately, there is contaminated weed on the market.
+One of the most significant issues facing the cannabis market is the lack of testing.
+Although cannabis is safe, some is contaminated with harmful substances.
+At present, a small fraction of weed products for sale are tested for safety.

-In January 2018, the British Medical Journal published a case study about a heavy weed user who began experiencing severe side effects.
-She smoked up to six joints a day and began suffering from tiredness, dizziness and memory loss, the latter symptom becoming so bad that she forgot her name on some occasions.
+In January 2018, the British Medical Journal published a case study about a heavy weed user.
+She began to suffer severe side effects.
+The patient smoked up to six joints a day and began suffering from tiredness, dizziness, and memory loss.
+The latter symptom became so bad that she forgot her name on some occasions.
 Eventually, physicians determined that the cause was a coccidioidomycosis infection, which came from weed in California.

 1 – Unusual Color

-The first sign of contaminated weed is visible on the marijuana plant.
-If you see speckled white powdery substances or ‘fuzz’ that is green or grayish in color, there’s a good chance that you’re dealing with contaminated weed.
-If you grow weed, make sure you check it for mildew and mold regularly.
+The first sign of contaminated pot is visible on the marijuana plant.
+Can you see speckled white powdery substances or ‘fuzz’ that is green or grayish?
+If so, there’s a good chance that you’re dealing with contaminated weed.
+Therefore, if you grow marijuana, make sure you check it for mildew and mold regularly.

 If you catch the mold problem nice and early, you can save your crop.
-Leave it too late however, and you will have to destroy everything.
-Unfortunately, mold spores are capable of easily spreading to other plants because the mold spores travel through the air.
+Leave it too late, however, and you will have to destroy everything.
+Unfortunately, mold spores are capable of quickly spreading to other plants.
+This is because the mold spores travel through the air.
 Also, in certain conditions, the spores can potentially grow into fungus.
-If dried bud begins showing signs of mold infestation, dump the sample and investigate your crop to see how much damage has been done.
+If dried bud begins showing signs of mold infestation, dump the sample.
+Then investigate your crop to see the extent of the damage.

 2 – Spongy Texture